 Your credit is a general indicator of whether or not you'll be able to make payments.
 If you've had a shaky past with your credit but have shown that you've been making regular payments on things, you should be okay.
 One nice thing is that if your credit is too low or you don't have any credit, you can have someone co-sign on your home loan -- and they don't even need to live with you.

 Debt to Income Ratio - When you apply for your loan, you will be asked to list any debts.
 The FHA will take the amount of income you earn per monthly and subtract the amount of monthly debt you have in order to figure out if you'll have enough money each month to make ends meet and afford a home loan.

 There are some additional requirements you must meet in order to qualify for an FHA Loan if you've filed for bankruptcy or foreclosed on a home.

-Bankruptcy - If you've gone through bankruptcy, you do not have to wait 7years before you can apply for a home loan.
+Bankruptcy - If you've gone through bankruptcy, you don't have to wait 7 years before you can apply for a home loan.
 When getting a home loan through the FHA, you only have to wait two years since your bankruptcy's been completed.
 That said, in the two years since your bankruptcy has been discharged, you'll have to show that you have properly maintained your credit.

 Foreclosure - If you've foreclosed on a home, you must wait at least three years after the foreclosure before you qualify for an FHA home loan.
 You must also show that you have had good credit for the past two years in order to qualify for the loan.